ReisCodes/DevOps_with_Cloud_AWS/README.md

 ### What is DevOps?

-DevOps is a set of:
+DevOps is a set of :
 - practices
 - tools
 - cultural philosophy